Discrimination against autistic people: Physical health-related research

 In the United States, recently published research shows that the National Institutes of Health (NIH) has not funded grants focused on the treatment of physical health disparity conditions, such as insomnia, cardiovascular disease, and other conditions, in autistic adults across four decades of research funding.
-McDonald and Scudder (2023) explicitly distinguish health disparity conditions that affect the lives of autistic people from research grants focused on the cause, ”cure”, and prevention of autism.
-Although their research focused on autistic adults without an intellectual disability, the research did not exclude this population and found a lack of funded grants focused on the treatment of health disparity conditions for autistic adults with intellectual disabilities.
+McDonald and Scudder (2023) explicitly distinguish health-disparity conditions that affect the lives of autistic people from research grants focused on the cause, "cure", and prevention of autism.
+Although their research focused on autistic adults without an intellectual disability, the research did not exclude this population and found a lack of funded grants focused on the treatment of health disparity conditions for intellectually disabled autistic adults.
 The research describes several systemic discriminatory "nodes" of practices and policies that may contribute to the apparent discrimination in research grant funding.
 These include the exclusion of disability populations from groups designated for physical health disparity research grants, the designation of autism as a "primary disease;" a designation used as a rationale for some National Institutes of Health (e.g., the National Heart, Lung, and Blood Institute) to exclude research focused on autistic populations from grant funding review, and the pressure on early career researchers by academic institutions (that receive NIH funding) to either change their research topic or their population for NIH grant applications and to avoid challenging NIH policies until they are at a more advanced stage in their career.

 Immigration

-In the United States, the first Trump administration reportedly supported restrictive immigration policies that discriminated against autistic people.
+In the United States, the first Trump administration supported restrictive immigration policies that discriminated against autistic people.
 Under these policies, autistic immigrants faced deportation.

-In Canada, autistic immigrants have been denied citizenship or they have faced deportation due to the perception that they are a "burden" upon the Canadian medical system.
+In Canada, autistic immigrants have been denied citizenship, or they have faced deportation due to the perception that they are a "burden" upon the Canadian medical system.
 In 2018, reforms in Canadian immigration law were announced – these reforms are supposed to make it easier for autistic and disabled immigrants to migrate to Canada.

-New Zealand effectively prohibits the application for permanent residency for people with autism "where significant support is required".
+New Zealand effectively prohibits the application for permanent residency for autistic people "where significant support is required".

 Australia's health criteria have prompted criticism about its immigration policies.
 Australia forbids the immigration of people who would be exceptionally costly for the nation's health care or social services.
 Autistic people are subject to this policy.